Heaven Tonight (film): Production

 Writer-producer Frank Howson later claimed that "every incident" in the film was true: "either I have lived it, or I know somebody who has.
 There is no fabrication, except in the names, which have been changed to protect the guilty."

 Howson said "I wrote this movie for all those talented people who had their 15 minutes of fame and then got shut out in the cold."

 He said the Baz Schultz character was a combination of Stevie Wright and Ken Firth of The Ferrets.

 Waters and Pearce were cast for their singing talent as well as their acting skills, and Pearce released a single, "Call of the Wild", from the film.

 Howson said "I’d never seen Guy Pearce on Neighbours, so I hadn’t typecast him so when he came in to audition...
 I had an open mind and he fitted the part of Paul Dysart to perfection.
 He also had a very good singing voice, and could play guitar, which was a huge plus, as I wanted to record all the music live."

-Release
+Reception

 The film was not a commercial success and only ran for two weeks in cinemas in Sydney and Melbourne.
+Tom Ryan in The Age criticised the "hackneyed dialogue", adding that "only the sequence in which Paul watches unseen as his father watches over some old home movies achieves any emotional resonance... elsewhere the plodding dramatics are pretty much in tune with the muzak that affects the soundtrack."
+Neil Jillett, also of The Age, called Heaven Tonight "a humourless film about a tiresome, self-pitying boor (with) predictable sentimentality."